rollins-cms/cms330-spr20/sprint2/lab-virt-mem.md

 * uninitialized data - this segment holds static (global) objects that have been declared but not initialized.
 The space for these objects is constructed at run-time by the kernel and initialized to 0 or NULL.
 * run-time data - this refers to heap space used for dynamic memory allocation.
 Heap space fluctuates during execution as memory is obtained via `malloc()`, and released via `free()`.
 Farther away from the programmer, the `brk()` and `sbrk()` system calls facilitate these operations.
 * stack - there is a run-time stack associated with each executing process.
 It contains stack frames for process context and includes all automatic variables (e.g. function parameters and local variables).
-* shared C libraries - shared libraries loaded during program execution (i.e. dynamically bound code).

 The compiler partitions the logical view of your program into these respective regions as it creates the format of the executable.
 It also places information regarding the sizes of these regions into the program header of your executable.
 Note that the dynamic regions (stack, heap, uninitialized data) are not actually created until run-time.

-These regions each have their own specific locations in virtual memory.
-As an example, consider Linux memory management.
-The simplified logical address space of an executing process typically looks like this:
+These regions each have their own specific locations in virtual memory.As an example, consider Linux memory management.

+Using our new understanding , simplified virtual (or logical) address space of an executing process typically looks like this:

 ```
 A canonical 32-bit address space